 Example: Joe Backwoods has a pipe (pipe #1) that runs from the creek way up the canyon to a storage tank on the hill above his house.
 From the storage tank, a second pipe (pipe #2) takes water down the hill to his house.
 Next to the house Joe plans to tap a new pipe (pipe #3) into the house supply pipe to take water to his new sprinkler system valves.
 Pipes #2 and pipe #3 are considered part of the irrigation system mainline.
 Joe will need to calculate the friction loss in both those pipes and add it together to find out his “mainline friction loss”.
 Joe isn’t worried about how to calculate the friction loss because Joe knows that he will learn how to do it in Step #3 of the tutorial!

 Do you have enough water available?

 You are going to need about 20 GPM of water to irrigate 1 acre of grass with sprinklers.
 One acre is equal to 43,560 square feet (or 4047 square meters).
-So if you have a 2 acre grass yard you will need to have 40 GPM of water available in order to water it.
-If you have shrubs, they typically only use 1/2 as much water as grass, so 20 GPM would water 2 acres of shrubs.
+Therefore, if you have a 2 acre grass yard you will need to have 40 GPM of water available in order to water it.
+If you have shrubs, they typically only use 1/2 as much water as grass, in that case 20 GPM would water 2 acres of shrubs.

 If you don’t have enough water you will either need to find a larger water supply, or reduce the amount of area watered.
 Another option is to plant shrubs and use drip irrigation on them.
 With drip irrigation you only water the area the plant foliage actually covers.
 Therefore, if the plants only cover half the actual ground area, you only need half the water.